San Jose, Occidental Mindoro: Barangays

+San Jose is politically subdivided into 39 barangays.
+Each barangay consists of puroks and some have sitios.

+Barangay Naibuan (PSGC 175110040) was created by virtue of Presidential Memorandum Order No. 19, series of 2018, pursuant to Sangguniang Panlalawigan Resolution No. 138, series of 2007 and ratified through a plebiscite on January 5, 2018.

 Climate

 San Jose has a tropical monsoon climate (Köppen climate classification Am).
 The average annual temperature is 27.5 °C. The warmest month of the year is May, with an average temperature of 28.9 °C. January has the lowest average temperature of the year, at 26.5 °C. The average annual rainfall is 3126 mm.
 The driest month is March, with 8 mm of rainfall.
 With an average of 714 mm, the most precipitation falls in July.